CasualX/blog/_posts/2020-05-31-compiletime-processing.md

 }
 ```

 To make this code work some magic is required.
-First of `for` loops are not supported but while loops are, they must be enabled with the `const_loop` and `const_if_match` features.
+First of `for` loops are not supported but while loops are.

-Inspect a complete example on the [playground](https://play.rust-lang.org/?version=nightly&mode=debug&edition=2018&gist=ff83b7b413e1a3967c871c20be2c4fc2), it prints:
+Inspect a complete example on the [playground](https://play.rust-lang.org/?version=stable&mode=debug&edition=2018&gist=f454e8966aadcc0372d4fc4ae3187c6c), it prints:

 ```
 ObfString { key: ca, data: [a2, af, a6, a6, a5] }